neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/GeneralPrinciples.rst

 Z-Indexes
 ---------

-The TYPO3 Phoenix UI uses Z-Indexes starting at *10000*.
+The TYPO3 Neos UI uses Z-Indexes starting at *10000*.

 .. warning:: TODO: Formulate some more about the usage of z-indexes.